 How To Actually Ferment and Fermentation Techniques

 So, you’re probably wondering how to actually ferment something.
-The process itself is pretty simple and no matter what recipe you use, will be some variation of these steps:
+The process itself is pretty simple and no matter what recipe you use, it will be some variation of these steps:

 - Clean and chop vegetables.

-- Create a salt brine by either combining water and salt, or massaging salt into your vegetables to release the natural juices.
+- Create a salt brine by either combining water and salt or massaging salt into your vegetables to release the natural juices.

 - Pack the vegetables and brine tightly into a mason jar, pressing down to eliminate as much air as possible within the jar.